parinfer/parinfer.js/lib/parinfer.js.md

 # Parinfer Design & Implementation

-Since [Parinfer's home page] necessarily glosses over a lot of implementation details for the sake of presentation, this document is written as supplemental context for developers who want to explore the code.
+Since [Parinfer's home page] must gloss over details for the sake of presentation, this document is written to provide supplemental context for developers who want to explore and understand its implementation.
 While discussing design here, we include frequent references to the relevant code inside [`parinfer.js`] so that you may jump back and forth between implementation and narrative.

 [Parinfer's home page]:http://shaunlebron.github.io/parinfer/
 [`parinfer.js`]:parinfer.js

+--

+_<strong>Part 1</strong> - The Pure Parts_

 - [Summary](#summary)
 - [Processing the Text](#processing-the-text)